UniStuttgart-VISUS/megamol/docs/manual.md

 <!-- ---------------------------------------------------------------------- -->
 #### Microsoft Windows

+- Download and unzip the source code of the latest [release](https://github.com/UniStuttgart-VISUS/megamol/releases/tag/v1.3) into a new folder (e.g. `megamol`).
-- For Windows, you have to install [CMake](https://cmake.org/), and load the `CMakeLists.txt` present in the root directory of the repository.
+- You have to install [CMake](https://cmake.org/), and load the `CMakeLists.txt` present in the root directory of the repository.
+- Create a new `build` folder.
+- AS generator, it is recommended to use the latest version of [Visual Stuido](https://visualstudio.microsoft.com/downloads/) with default native compilers and for the platform x64.
 - Next, click `Configure` a few times (until all red entries disappear).
 - Then click `Generate` to generate the build files.
-- It is recommended to use **Visual Studio 16 2019 (platform x64)** with default native compilers as generator.
+- The configuration creates a `megamol.sln` file inside the build folder.
+- Open the `sln` file with *Visual Studio*.
+- Use the `ALL_BUILD` target to build MegaMol.
+- Afterwards, use the `INSTALL` target to create your MegaMol installation.
+- The binary `megamol.exe` is located in the default installation path `../megamol/build/install/bin`

 ![CMake Windows](pics/cmake_windows.png)
 Screenshot of `cmake-gui` after generating build files.

-- The configuration creates a `sln` file inside the build folder
-- Open the `sln` file with *Visual Studio*
-- Use the `ALL_BUILD` target to build MegaMol
-- Use the `INSTALL` target to create your MegaMol installation
-- The default installation path is `../megamol/build/install/`

 <!-- ---------------------------------------------------------------------- -->
 #### Linux (Ubuntu)